Skip to main content

 The following are the prerequisites to a SCO POS installation:

-• SCO-related Templates/Receipts have been imported by uploading the pos-self-checkout-xxxx.jar file via the JAR Deployer.
+• SCO-related templates and receipts have been imported by uploading the pos-self-checkout-xxxx.jar file via the JAR Deployer.

-• Products and Product prices are being configured.
+• Products and product prices have been configured.

 • SCO POS has been installed using the .msi installer.
 Please refer to the SCO POS Installation Guide for detailed steps on its installation.